ryan-mcclue/unsw/comp4920/ass1.md

 Hume’s view will claim that it is too simple for some of the acknowledged facts about human beings, and that it is based in a reductive view of how human beings act

+pg.
+104:
+This might lead on to a criticism of virtue ethics: that it cannot be a comprehensive moral theory because it cannot provide us with proper answers to the many moral questions in which rights play an important role

+pg.
+107:
+ On McDowell’s view, “flourishing” is not itself a substantive idea

 - answered the question(s) with reasons
 - articulated objections to reasons and responses to these
 - specifically cite course material to support points being made